Skip to content

 2022

-• Yvonne receives the Walter Carsen Prize for Excellence in the Performing Arts
+• Canada Council for the Arts Walter Prize for Excellence in the Performing Arts is Presented to Yvonne

 • Wéi premieres in July at Aki Studio Theatre, Native Earth Performing Arts